-Addled with frame-rate, quality, and audio feedback issues as well as an overly long setup, Nest Cam seems at first to be all style and little substance—but when it does work, it soars, especially outdoors.
+Nest Cam seems at first to be all style and little substance—but when it works, it soars, especially outdoors.
 Just let the notifications do the talking.

 Main Features